Category

 Does the Size of the Home Matter?

 Yes, and no” For a large home to be deep cleaned in a day you will need to call in a friend who knows how to clean.
-For smaller homes , yes, it is possible for one person to tackle the task and have the same results as if 10 of you had cleaned it.
+For smaller homes , yes, it is possible for one person to tackle the task and have the same results as if 10 of you had cleaned.
+All you need to do is to follow the tips and instructions below and you’ll be all good.

 Deep Clean Your Home in a Day Checklist